bcgov/devhub-app-web/docs/searching.md

 - convert any search results into a js plain object 'map' (organized by index id)

 - set results in state

+### Search Pills

+Search pills are generated based on the search tokens found within the state.

+When deleting a search pill it removes it from the state and conducts a `navigate(..)` with the remaining search token.
+The above process is triggered again.